ashabaker/Technical-Interview-Questions-/README.md

 What is a Doctype?

-*A keyword that alerts the browser on how to render content
+*A keyword that alerts the browser on how to render content/process a file